 “If you don’t know him already, you should!
 Playing, singing and stage presence are all top shelf.”

 Matthew Fox, American roots musician and songwriter

-Phil has travelled all over the UK and to Ireland, France, Germany, Finland and the US performing and leading workshops at festivals, theatres, and clubs.
-He has performed on BBC radio and TV, taught over 2000 ukulele players in his lessons and workshops, and shared stages with some of the world’s finest players.
-He is a regular contributor Uke Magazine, has composed pieces for the London College of Music ukulele grade syllabus, and is the author of several books including “How Music Works On The Ukulele”, "How Songs Work On The Ukulele", and "Blues Ukulele".
+Phil has travelled all over the UK and to Europe and the US performing and leading workshops at festivals, theatres, and clubs.
+He has performed on BBC radio and TV, and shared stages with some of the world’s finest players.
+He is a regular contributor Uke Magazine, has composed pieces for the London College of Music ukulele grades, and is the author of several books including “How Music Works On The Ukulele”, "How Songs Work On The Ukulele", and "Blues Ukulele".

-Previous gigs include The Acoustic Festival of Britain, The Great British Rhythm and Blues Festival, Derby Folk Festival, Tenby Blues Festival, Bearded Theory, Upton Blues Festival, Off The Tracks, Grand Northern Ukulele Festival, The Ukulele Festival of Britain, The Big House in the North Ukulele Festival, Bracklesham Bay Ukulele festival, and The Ukulele Festival of Scotland.
+Previous gigs include The Acoustic Festival of Britain, The Great British Rhythm and Blues Festival, Derby Folk Festival, Tenby Blues Festival, Upton Blues Festival, Grand Northern Ukulele Festival, The Ukulele Festival of Great Britain, and The Ukulele Festival of Scotland.

 Phil is proud to endorse Aquila strings, Millar Ukuleles, and Logjam stompers.